Graeme Crossman believes the global popularity of kiwifruit is a magnet that can draw tourists to the Te Puke area.

 The first cruise ship of the 2019-20 season arrives in the Port of Tauranga in just three days.

-It will be start of a hectic summer for Graeme and Gayleen Crossman who own and run Kiwifruit Country Tours, and Kiwifruit Country owners Andrea and Gavin Fleming, Graeme and Gayleen's daughter and son-in-law.
+It will be start of a hectic summer for Graeme and wife Gayleen, who own and run Kiwifruit Country Tours, and Kiwifruit Country owners Andrea and Gavin Fleming, Graeme and Gayleen's daughter and son-in-law.

-Graeme and Gayleen previously ran Kiwi360 with Andrea and Gavin, owning the retail side of the business - but saw an opportunity to shake up the business when the lease came to end.
+Graeme and Gayleen previously ran Kiwi360 with Andrea and Gavin, owning the retail side — but saw an opportunity to shake up the business when the lease came to an end.

 Kiwifruit Country now operates from the old Longridge Park premises in Paengaroa and offers orchard tours, tastings of a range of kiwifruit products and a cafe.

 Graeme and Gayleen's side of the business provides tours for cruise ship passengers.

 Kiwifruit Country is a stop-off point for many of the Rotorua-bound cruise passenger buses that will begin plying their trade up and down State Highway 33 at the weekend.

 "Hundreds of people will pull in and on cruise days in the morning and afternoon, the place is packed with 12 seaters, 15 seaters.
 Some hire big buses to fill — it's really busy," says Graeme.

 It is also a popular stopping point for independent travellers, but those who prefer the certainty of an excursion during their brief stay in the Bay of Plenty are the passengers targeted by Kiwifruit Country Tours.

 "Gayleen and I decided we would specialise in our business, which was the on-board sold cruise excursions — the ones passengers purchase directly from the ship, either on board or from the cruise lines website.
 It meant Gayleen and I would only work on cruise days, and could specialise in developing the experiences and the venues we were offering the cruise excursion passengers.